tango-controls/rfc/8/README.md

 The Device Server SHALL implement the following specifications to control and monitor the Device:

-* A Device Server represents the process which manage one or several Device
+* A Device Server represents the process which manages one or several Devices

 * A Device Server SHALL managed at least one Device.